chuckeles/elder-assistant/README.md

-# elder-assistant
+# Elder Assistant

-School project – website for elderly people.
+This is a school project – website for elderly people.
+It's a prototype of the website.

+The texts are in Slovak language.